jupyter-server/jupyter_server/docs/source/other/faq.rst

 Frequently asked questions
 ==========================

 Here is a list of questions we think you might have.
-This list will always be growing, so please feel free to add your question+anwer to this page! |:rocket:|
+This list will always be growing, so please feel free to add your question+answer to this page! |:rocket:|

 Can I configure multiple extensions at once?